 Is it possible that, if elected, Bolosano might actually follow through on his promise to fight corruption?
 Sure.
 But it’s a big gamble, and the historical precedents are not encouraging.
 As the election approaches, it will be important for Brazilian voters will remember that when it comes to corruption, no candidate is risk-free: the risks are just better known for some candidates than for others.

-This article was originally published on the Global Anticorruption Blog.
-For the original click here.
+This article was originally published on the Global Anticorruption Blog and was republished with permission.
+For the original, click here.